Best Of16 min read

 Cons:

-- Can't withdraw crypto to external wallets (as of early 2026 — verify current status)
+• Can't withdraw crypto to external wallets (check current status)

-Bottom line: Smart pick if you want a consolidated financial app.
-But if crypto is your main focus, a dedicated exchange gives you more coins and better custody options.
+Bottom line: Smart choice if you want one consolidated financial app.
+But if crypto is your focus, a dedicated exchange gives you more options and better control over your assets.

 6. Robinhood — Best for Mobile-First Simplicity

-Robinhood democratized stock trading and applied the same formula to crypto: zero commissions, dead-simple interface, mobile-first design.
-The experience is genuinely excellent — you can buy Bitcoin in under 60 seconds after account setup.
-I've timed it.
+Robinhood made stock trading simple, and they applied the same approach to crypto: zero commissions, dead-simple interface, mobile-first design.
+The experience really is excellent — you can buy Bitcoin in under a minute after signing up.
+I've tested it.

-Like Webull, Robinhood earns through spread markups rather than commissions — somewhere in the 1%–2% range depending on conditions.
-The coin selection is even more limited (around 20 assets), but honestly, it covers everything a true beginner typically needs.
-Robinhood also introduced a crypto wallet in recent years, allowing withdrawals to external wallets — a significant improvement from earlier versions that locked your coins on the platform.
+Like Webull, Robinhood earns through spread markups rather than commissions — somewhere in the 1%–2% range.
+The coin selection is limited (about 20 assets), but honestly covers everything a true beginner typically needs.
+Robinhood added a crypto wallet recently, allowing you to withdraw coins to external wallets — a big improvement from earlier versions that kept your coins locked on the platform.

 Key Features: